scy/gigatraffic/README.md

+# Project discontinued

+Please see <https://codeberg.org/scy/vodafone-quickcheck-scrape> for its successor (written in Python).

 # Vodafone (DE) Gigacube Traffic Stats

 Vodafone Germany has a product called "Gigacube" that provides LTE internet access.
 Currently, it's limited to 50 GB per month.